OfficeDev/O365-EDU-Tools/CustomSolutions/SDS_ADF_ETL_Integrations/OR/OneRoster_README.md

 This pipeline utilizes sub pipelines to execute the following
 steps:

-1) Get data from OneRoster API Data and store to stonerostersds storage account.
+1) Get data from OneRoster API Data and import to stonerostersds storage account.

 2) Transform OneRoster Data to SDS CSV v2.1 format and validate the data.